Work It Out

 - become more independent

-Occupational therapy interventions are designed to engage people in life activities that enhance their health and wellbeing.
+Occupational Therapists help people to participate in life activities that enhance their health and wellbeing.

 They support people with chronic conditions to remain engaged in everyday life including self-care tasks, household duties, family roles, community involvement, work, study and leisure pursuits.

-Occupational Therapists use group and individual education sessions to help with:
+Occupational Therapists working with adults use group and individual education sessions to help with:

 - fall prevention and management